stephenlepisto/wixtoolsetexamples/README.md

 1. Right-click on the Windows Start icon and select _Apps and Features_, then type "SimpleApp" in the search box, click on the found entry and click the _Uninstall_ button.
-2. Open the Start menu and find the SimpleApp folder icon, open it, and select the, for example, "SimpleApp-min-64bit uninstall" to launch the shortcut.
+2. Open the Start menu and find the `SimpleApp` folder icon, open it, and select the, for example, `SimpleApp-min-64bit uninstall` to launch the shortcut.
    Click The "Yes" button to uninstall.
 3. Run the installer file (see the __To Install SimpleApp__ section), click the Next button, click the Remove button, and click the Remove button (again),